vtexdocs/help-center-content/docs/announcements/en/dazzle-your-customer-with-the-new-smartcheckout-shopping-experience.md

 author: authors_59
 slug: dazzle-your-customer-with-the-new-smartcheckout-shopping-experience
 legacySlug: dazzle-your-customer-with-the-new-smartcheckout-shopping-experience
-announcementImageID: ""
+announcementImageID: ''
-announcementSynopsisEN: Discover Checkout v6's new features
+announcementSynopsisEN: 'Discover Checkout v6's new features'
 ---

 Your customer's journey ultimately leads to the decisive **checkout** step, the last leg of the shopping experience.
 This stage defines whether or not your customer will buy the product in question.
 Therefore, this experience needs to be as **efficient and enjoyable** as possible.